ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/BandpassCalibrator.rst

 for.
 This is due to the particular requirements of :doc:`../calim/cbpcalibrator`.

+If the bandpass calibration observation is long, and you just wish to use a portion of it for bandpass calibration, then you can specify a time range through ``SPLIT_TIME_START_1934`` and ``SPLIT_TIME_END_1934``.
+If either is not given, the start or end time are taken to be the start or end of the observation respectively.

 The default behaviour is to flag the data with :doc:`../calim/cflag`.
 In this case, the MS is flagged in two passes.
 First, a combination of selection rules (allowing flagging of